Raven Rock State Park (The Overlook, Great Hikes, and More Things to Do!)

 We mentioned a few hiking trails that double as popular fishing spots.
 Many folks come to Raven Rock State Park for a chance to catch bass, catfish, sunfish, and others.

-You can fish here only during the park’s open hours and much have a North Carolina state fishing license.
+You can fish here only during the park’s open hours and must have a North Carolina state fishing license.
 NC Wildlife Resources Commission regulations are enforced here.

 Nearby Places to Visit